RunestoneInteractive/RunestoneServer/source/Graphs/StronglyConnectedComponents.rst

    component.
 Output the vertex ids for each vertex in each tree in the forest to identify the component.

-Lets trace the operation of the steps described above on the example graph in :ref:`Figure 31 <fig_scc1>`. :ref:`Figure 35 <fig_sccalga>` shows the starting and finishing times computed for the original graph by the DFS algorithm.
+Let's trace the operation of the steps described above on the example graph in :ref:`Figure 31 <fig_scc1>`. :ref:`Figure 35 <fig_sccalga>` shows the starting and finishing times computed for the original graph by the DFS algorithm.
 :ref:`Figure 36 <fig_sccalgb>` shows the starting and finishing times computed by